We're exploring options to build new sustainable health, swim, fitness and community facilities, to promote active lifestyles and wellbeing

 When will there be public consultation on the proposed upgrade to Lynnsport?
 When do we get to give our thoughts and opinions on the proposed development?

-The council is committed to seek the views of local people and key user groups as part of project development.
+We are committed to seek the views of local people and key user groups as part of project development.
 An initial community survey was completed in July/August 2024 to explore what children and adults wanted to see from the borough council physical activity and leisure services that helped shape the proposals.
-As part of the next stage of project development work for Lynnsport, significant stakeholder and public engagement will be arranged in due course.
-You will be made aware of opportunities to get involved in the near future.
+Significant engagement with stakeholders and the community took place in August/September 2025 around an initial proposal to undertake a wholesale redevelopment of Lynnsport.
+People’s feedback has instigated further feasibility work, looking into the potential of reshaping plans to focus more strongly around people’s priorities and still deliver the key benefits for our communities, though at better value.

 What criteria was used to assess possible locations for a new pool?